TL;DR

 Tips:

-- Prioritize tools that integrate with your CRM, ERP, and payroll.
+- Prioritize tools that integrate with your CRM, ERP, HRIS, and payroll systems.

-- Ensure rep dashboards are simple, mobile-friendly, and transparent.
+- Ensure rep dashboards stay simple, mobile-friendly, and transparent.

 - Choose software that supports simulation, auditing, and plan edits.